 Fused Deposition Modeling (FDM)

 FDM printers use thermal plastic materials.
 After creating a 3D model using a CAD software, the model needs to be sliced into different layers by a software such as QuickSlice.
 Then, the printer builds the object from the bottom up, one layer at a time.
-It may require a supporting structure, depending on the design.
+It may require a supporting structure.

 - Great strength to weight ratio